Judge Ann Ainslie-Wallace

 The Hon Justice Robert McDougall

-Justice McDougall was appointed to the Supreme Court of NSW since 2005, having previously been recognised as one of Sydney’s leading QCs in commercial law.
+Justice McDougall was appointed to the Supreme Court of NSW in 2003, having previously been recognised as one of Sydney’s leading QCs in commercial law.
 In his 28 years at the bar he was said to be a ‘guru’ of the Consumer Credit Code and had a leading role in some very significant cases including those dealing with insolvency.
 As a judge he has presided over some of the most notable financial services and insurance cases to come to the Supreme Court of NSW.
+He currently sits in the Commercial and Technology and Construction lists, which between them deal with much of the significant commercial litigation in Australia.
+His Honour endeavours, in such cases, to harness technology to save time and costs, and assist in dealing with a mass of evidence in a practical and ultimately just manner.
 His Honour is regarded with ‘great gratitude and respect’ by the Bar Association for work in relation to ethics and professional discipline.
 Justice McDougall is an active conference presenter and has published a number of articles, on topics including; privilege against self-incrimination, injunctions, other aspects of evidence law and professional ethics.
-In Autumn 2009 Bob McDougall spent a month with us and contributed the teaching in Equity and Ethics and Professional Conduct and will be reprising this role in our program for 2011.
+Justice McDougall has contributed to the teaching in Equity and Ethics and Professional Conduct in the Faculty.